Yanru-Wang/CFLPLCR/README.md

 ---

-This repository contains the instances of testsets T1 and T2, and the detailed results of the computational experiments conducted for the paper "An efficient branch-and-cut approach for large-scale competitive facility location problems with limited choice rule".
+This repository contains the instances and the detailed results of the computational experiments conducted for the paper "An efficient branch-and-cut approach for large-scale competitive facility location problems with limited choice rule".

 #### [https://arxiv.org/abs/2406.05775](https://arxiv.org/abs/2406.05775)